Contact us

 Some specific points need to be pointed out:

-Evidence is required in applications for alternative service including
+Evidence is required in applications for alternative service including:

-o the reason why an order is required;
+• the reason why an order is required;

-o what alternative method or place is recommended; and
+• what alternative method or place is recommended; and

-o the reason the applicant thinks that the document is likely to get to the person to be served by the method or at the place recommended.
+• the reason the applicant thinks that the document is likely to get to the person to be served by the method or at the place recommended.

-It seems that in today's modern world, when a party faces difficulties in serving documentation, the court has the authority to allow service by an unconventional method or at an different place, including 'The Cloud'.
+In today's modern world, when a party faces difficulties in serving documentation, the court has the authority to allow service by an unconventional method or at an different place, including 'The Cloud'.

 No items found.